List of presidents of Italy: Substitute of the head of state

-The Acting President of the Republic (Presidente supplente della Repubblica) is an office not explicitly provided for in the Italian Constitution, but deriving from the provision contained in the article 86.
+The Acting President of the Republic (presidente supplente della Repubblica) is an office not explicitly provided for in the Constitution but deriving from the provision contained in the article 86.
 On various occasions, officials had to intercede in the absence of a head of state (notably in the case of a president's resignation or ill health).
-Only Enrico De Nicola, who was elected to be provisional head of state by the Constitutional Assembly on 28 June 1946, had an official title and took residence in the Quirinal Palace.
-The others took the powers, but not the title of Head of State.
-After the adoption of the Italian Constitution in 1948, the president of the Senate is eligible to take the powers of head of state in case of absence of the President of the Republic.
+Only Enrico De Nicola, who was elected to be provisional head of state by the Constituent Assembly of Italy on 28 June 1946, had an official title and took residence in the Quirinal Palace.
+The others took the powers but not the title of head of state.
+After the adoption of the Constitution in 1948, the president of the Senate of the Republic is eligible to take the powers of head of state in case of absence of the president of the Republic.